 Coinstar has green kiosks located at supermarkets and retail stores nationwide.
 All you need to do is dump your change into the machine.
-Once you do, the kiosk will complete the hard work by sorting and counting out and displaying the total value of your coins.
+Once you do, the kiosk will complete the hard work by sorting, counting and displaying your coins’ total value.
 You can cash out the coins in three ways:

 - As cash

-- As an eGift Card that can be redeemed at 21 retailers and restaurants
+- As a Coinstar eGift Card that can be redeemed at 21 retailers and restaurants

 How Do I Use a Coinstar Machine?